diegopinate/ctrlf-java/README.md

 Eclipse project

-Use Maven for dependency management and EGit for easier management.
+Use Maven for dependency management and EGit.

 Eclipse Marketplace Plug-ins:
 -Maven Integration for Eclipse (Luna or newer) 1.5